How Can Actions Change Your Mindset? Overcome Anxiety with a New Mindset

 The following tips to change your mindset are not a 12-step guide, nor should be followed in that order as a rule.
 I recommend trying those steps that naturally seem appealing to you and move forward.

 If you don’t feel like searching much in your head for those things that make you feel angry or sad all the time, I recommend taking action first.

-For example, perhaps you are looking for a new job.
-You have a huge monetary urge, any job will basically do for you in the meantime.
-But it has been four months since you got fired, and still have no success in the interviews you have had.
+For example: perhaps you are looking for a new job.
+You have a huge monetary urge, and basically, any job will do for you in the mid-time.
+But it has been 4 months since you got fired and still have no success in the interviews you have had.

 Instead of complaining or feeling bumped, this time you should take action.
 You didn’t get the job?
+Ask the interviewer or recruiter why.
 Ask them what you should improve and take those words with gratitude instead of complaints or anger.

 Overthinking helps no one.
 It has never helped anyone and it never will.
 If you have an obsessive personality, you must be familiar with those long nights where you would make up stories in your mind about something that’s happening in real life too.

 There you are safe because you get to play and replay every single scenario you can think of.
 But it doesn’t guarantee that they are true.

 This technically means you wasted a good night of sleep overthinking about something instead of learning to wait for an explanation, an outcome, or even asking someone what’s going on.

 My suggestion: whenever you feel like overthinking, and just like meditating, try to bring your mind slowly back to calmness.

 Don’t force it.
 A good first step is being aware of your overthinking.
 After that try to stop it consciously and take your thoughts to a gentler place, especially if you are in bed.